Teenage life is like being held hostage on an out of control rollercoaster.

 Vital medications needed to treat it are WiFi and data.

-Like emergency workers, he is armed and at the ready to save lives with a text, call or share at a moment’s notice.
+As emergency workers, he is armed and at the ready to save lives with a text, call or share at a moment’s notice.

 Your teen shows strange, infuriating symptoms – misplacing his charger, needing to borrow mom’s which then becomes his which he is prepared to grudgingly lend you now and again.